ETC-A/etca-spec/extensions/stack-and-functions/README.md

 |--------|---------|-------------------------------------------|--------|---------|
 | `1101` | `PUSH`  | <code>mem[SP] ← B; SP ← SP - 2</code>     | None   | (1)     |

 1) If the SS bits (as defined in the base specification) are 00, then instead of + or - 2, you'll do + or - 1.
 Similarly, if they're set to 10 or 11 it will be 4 or 8 respectively.
-This is only relevant if the 8 bit, 32 bit, or 64 bit operation extensions are enabled
+This is only relevant if the 8 bit, 32 bit, or 64 bit operation extensions are enabled.
+Note that this can cause the stack pointer to become misaligned.

 ## Added Jump Instructions